Not a lot of men know about alum block. But it should be an essential part of any aftershave regimen.

-This product helps your skin feel refreshed, prevents razor burn, in grown hair and gives you feedback on areas you did not shave well.
+This product helps your skin feel refreshed, prevents razor burn, ingrown hair, and gives you feedback on areas you did not shave well.

->

-> Before shaving became a multi-billion dollar industry, alum block was the go to aftershave solution in any man’s shaving kit.
+Before shaving became a multi-billion dollar industry, alum block was the go-to aftershave solution in any man’s shaving kit.

->

-> And none of those products provide the same benefits.
+And none of those products provide the same benefits.

 Must have for serious wet shavers